 Creating a UPC Exempt Listing

 Simply set the "Upc Exemption" field to "part" for single products, or "bundle" for kits and multipacks, then set the product to list!
-Zentail will automatically handle Amazon and Walmart's unique requirements, and send "Does Not Apply" to eBay.
+Zentail will automatically handle both Amazon's and Walmart's unique requirements and send "Does Not Apply" to eBay.
 You will need to have a Brand and Model Number (for Amazon) filled in to successfully create the listing.
 Setting the UPC Exemption field can be done via Import, Bulk Action, Quick Edit, or under Edit > General Info.